-Students, staff and faculty should report all fires, fire alarms and other emergency situations to the on call Head Resident at (701) 480-9262 or the Bottineau Fire Department at

-9-1-1.
-On receiving a report of a fire or fire alarm, campus staff immediately notifies the local fire department.
+Students, staff and faculty should report all fires, fire alarms and other emergency situations to campus safety at 701-228-5621, Residential Life at 701-201-0350, or the Bottineau Fire Department at 9-1-1.
+On receiving a report of a fire or fire alarm, campus security immediately notifies the local fire department.
 Other campus administrative staff will be notified as necessary.